 - Take a selfie by the Mile Marker 0 sign.
 Yes, you’ll probably have to wait in line.
 It’s not as popular of a site as the southernmost point, but it can get close.

 - Grab a slice of key lime pie at the Key Lime Pie Bakery.
-Located near Duval Street, you’ll also find local souvenirs and gift items.
+You’ll also find local souvenirs and gift items near Duval Street.

 You’ll find family-friendly hotels and weekly vacation rentals in Truman Annex.
 For a romantic getaway, honeymoon, or special anniversary, an adults-only hotel like the Cabana Inn is a terrific choice and among Key West’s best hotels.

 The Hyatt Residence Club has a hotel pool and suites with fully equipped kitchens, which is a great place to stay in Key West for an extended vacation.

 - Budget Hotel in Truman Annex: The Cabana Inn